Thai government in crisis amid fallout from PM’s leaked phone call

 During the June 15 call, Paetongtarn pressed Hun Sen for a peaceful resolution to the dispute, calling him “uncle” and urging him not to listen to “the other side” in Thailand, including an outspoken Thai army general who she said “just wants to look cool”.

-Paetongtarn, the scion of a political dynasty who had never held office before she became prime minister in August 2024, made a public apology at a press conference on Thursday, flanked by high-ranking military officials.
+Paetongtarn, the scion of a political dynasty who had never held office before she became prime minister in August 2024, made a public apology at a press conference, flanked by high-ranking military officials.

 “My intention was to help stabilise the situation and I never expected the conversation to be leaked,” she said, the AFP news agency reported.